vikas23504/my-HTML-CSS/README.md

 ## 📅 17/04/2026
 Today tanishq sir give me a task which is based on core concepts of js and he also give me a react project in this peoject thie data is pass feom one page to another by props and use api for data and pictures

+## 📅 18/04/2026
+Today My company schdule a mock interview for intern and i also participate this